 Step 2: Add the other half of the icing sugar with one spoon of the milk and whisk until the mixture is smooth and creamy.
 If the mixture appears hard, you can add the remaining milk to soften the mixture.

 Step 3: Add food coloring as desired.
 If you choose to add any flavor, you can do so at this point.

 You can use butter cream icing for different purposes.
-It is also useful for covering cakes and also add decorations to them.
-You can also use it to decorate cup cakes and other baked goods.
+It is a useful for covering cakes and adding decorations to them.
+You can also use it to decorate cupcakes and other baked goods.